Jeremiah 16 - 17 - Outline of Jeremiah (Book Notes menu page)

 • These things will be realized when Christ occupies the throne of David in His Millennial Kingdom.

 According to human wisdom, to have a place in the world economy, they could not afford to relax their efforts to buy and sell and get gain.
-At the time, Judah was engaged in worldwide commerce through the port city of Tyre (Eze 27:17), the fall of which (Eze 27:29-36) is a precursor to the fall of Babylon the Great (Rev 18:2,11-f), which is the final chapter of those "written in the earth" (17:13). (also see Jam 4:13- 5:3)
+At the time, Judah was engaged in worldwide commerce through the port city of Tyre (Eze 27:17).
+The fall of Tyre (Eze 27:29-36) provides a foreview of the fall of Babylon the Great (Rev 18:2,11-f), which is the final chapter of those "written in the earth" (17:13).
+(Also see Jam 4:13- 5:3).

 3. A Promise of Cursing for Disobedience (17:27) cp.
 Ex 31:14,15